ikatkov/ferrite-cores/README.md

 **Disadvantages of ferrite core inductors**

 * Core saturation can be a problem.
 A magnetic flux density of 0.4T brings saturation losses.
-Newer materials like nanocrystalline have magnetic flux density of 1.2T
+Newer materials like nanocrystalline have the magnetic flux density of 1.2T
 * The upper operating frequency is limited due to other (eddy current) core losses.
 * Temperature drift causes inductance change and can alter how a tuned filter might perform.